Spanish frigate Almansa: Later service

-In January 1886, Almansa replaced Carmen as a training ship for midshipmen, and later she became a training ship for sailors.
+In January 1886, Almansa replaced Carmén as a training ship for midshipmen, and later she became a training ship for sailors.
 Amid tensions with the German Empire over the status of the Caroline Islands in the Spanish East Indies, the Training Squadron anchored on 18 March 1886 at Mahón, where Almansa and other ships reinforced it as it prepared to either defend the Balearics from German forces or deploy to the Pacific to defend the Carolines.
 The crisis passed, and after a stop at Lisbon, Portugal, Almansa anchored at Ferrol on 14 June 1886.
 During 1886, Almansa underwent changes in her armament, leaving her with sixteen 160 mm cased guns, six 16.2 mm Parrott rifled guns, a 120 mm rifled bronze gun, two 80 mm guns, two 70 mm Hontoria guns, and two machine guns.

 Over the following years, Almansa′s armament gradaully was reduced, and she was hulked to serve as a floating jetty at Ferrol in 1894.
 In 1898 she served as a sailor's depot ship at Ferrol.
 She was decommissioned and sold for scrapping in either 1899, 1900, or 1901, according to various sources.